A Look At Vijay Singh's Net Worth And Career Highlights

 View this post on Instagram

 2003 arguably remains the finest year of Vijay Singh’s career as a professional golfer.
-He won four titles, he racked up 18 top-ten finishes, and finished as the highest earner in the PGA Tour that year.
+He won four titles, racked up 18 top-ten finishes and was the highest earner in the PGA Tour that year.
 At over USD 7.5 million, Singh beat Tiger Woods by a margin of around USD 900,494.
-Singh’s earnings were the second-highest PGA Tour total for a single season in its history.
+Singh’s earnings that year were the second-highest PGA Tour total for a single season in its history.

-In 2004, Vijay Singh won the PGA Championship for the second time in his career, and his third Major trophy overall.
+In 2004, Vijay Singh won the PGA Championship for the second time in his career, thereby winning his third Major title.
 The same year, Singh won the Deutsche Bank Championship in Norton.
 Massachusetts.
-That win propelled him to the top of the Official World Golf Ranking for the first time in his career, and marked the end of Tiger Woods’ streak of 264 weeks at the summit of the rankings.
-Singh finished the year with nine titles, 18 top-ten finishes, and a record earning of USD 10.9 million.
-He was also named the PGA Tour’s and the PGA of America’s Player of the Year.
+That win propelled him to the top of the Official World Golf Ranking for the first time in his career and marked the end of Tiger Woods’ streak of 264 weeks at the summit of the rankings.
+Singh finished the year with nine titles, 18 top-ten finishes, and record earnings of USD 10.9 million.
+He was also named the PGA Tour and the PGA of America’s Player of the Year.

 Vijay Singh was elected to the World Golf Hall of Fame in 2005, becoming the youngest person alive to achieve the feat.
 Singh was also listed on the European Tour Order of Merit title in 2006, a first for the Fijian golfer since 1995.